4n3m4i1/SDSU_Mechatronics_USB_Protocol/README.md

     git clone https://github.com/4n3m4i1/SDSU_Mechatronics_USB_Protocol

-`client_py` - Software-friendly python wrapper that hides implementation details and exposes nice endpoints to the user, will link to protocol SO
+`client_py` - Software-friendly python wrapper that hides implementation details and exposes nice endpoints to the user, will link to protocol .SO

 `hardware` - Embedded program (in the future multiple) for specific hardware implementation of USB (as of now supports SAM4E)